 Story Land is a theme park based on classic fairytales and has been welcoming families since 1954.
 The park features over 30 kid-friendly attractions for the younger set.

-Signature rides including Dr. Geyser’s Remarkable Raft Ride, Splash Battle, Flying Fish, Turtle Twirl, Oceans of Fun Sprayground, Roar-O-Saurus, Dig-em Deeper Playground, Crazy Barn, and Farm Tractors.
+Signature rides include Dr. Geyser’s Remarkable Raft Ride, Flying Fish, Turtle Twirl, Roar-O-Saurus, Dig-em Deeper Playground, Crazy Barn, and Farm Tractors.
 Our family favorites are the Polar Coaster (an easy roller coaster that didn’t scare any of us) and the Bamboo Chutes flume ride.
+When you want to cool off there is the new farm-theme water play area, Moo Lagoon.

 Edaville, Carver, MA

-As a kid growing up in New England, I always had fond memories of visiting Edaville Railroad, a small theme park in Carver, Massachusetts focused on trains.
-In recent years, Edaville Railroad has expanded to become Edaville Family Theme Park, offering new areas including Thomas Land, Dino Land, and Cran Central.
+Many New Englanders remember fondly visiting Edaville Railroad, a small theme park in Carver, Massachusetts focused on trains.
+In recent years, Edaville Railroad has expanded to become Edaville Family Theme Park.

 Sesame Place, Langhorne, PA

-I’m not sure there is a better theme park for toddlers than Sesame Place amusement park and water park.
+I’m not sure there is a better theme park for toddlers than Sesame Place amusement and water park near Philadelphia and Valley Forge.
 The park recreates Sesame Street, complete with our favorite characters to meet and greet.

-There are also kid friendly rides including Oscar’s Wild Taxi Roller Coaster, Captain Cookie’s High C’s Adventure, Elmo’s Cloud Chaser, Flying Cookie Jars, Peek-a-Bug, Monster Mix Up, and more.
+There are also kid-friendly rides including Oscar’s Wacky Taxi, Captain Cookie’s High C’s Adventure, Elmo’s Cloud Chaser, Flying Cookie Jars, and more.
 Kids will also love climbing through the Monster Clubhouse and slipping down Snuffy’s Slides.

-The water rides open in late May and run through the summer.
-They include tube slides, body slides, a wave pool, lazy river, Ernie’s Waterworks, and The Count’s Splash Castle.
+The water rides open in late May and they run through the summer.
+They include tube slides, body slides, a wave pool, a lazy river, Ernie’s Waterworks, and The Count’s Splash Castle.

 Dutch Wonderland, Lancaster, PA

 Tucked in the heart of Amish Country is Dutch Wonderland, the ideal first amusement park.
-This family fun park offers 35 attractions, a water play area, games, live shows and tasty treats.
-Almost all of the attractions are for kids under the age of 8, with the exception of two roller coaster rides.
+This family fun park offers 35 attractions, a water play area, games, live shows, and tasty treats.
+Almost all of the attractions are for kids under the age of eight, except two roller coaster rides.
 Dutch Wonderland is a quaint park nestled on 43 acres, which makes getting around easy with little ones.

 Legoland Florida, Winter Haven, FL